MauroCE/PersonalWebsite/content/authors/mauro/_index.md

 - ResearchersContact
 - Visitors
 ---
 Passionate about leveraging data to drive positive change, particularly in **tech-for-good** sectors such as democracy, AI safety, energy, and environmental sciences.
-Specilized in scalable sampling, variational methods, and generative modelling.
+Specialized in scalable sampling, variational methods, and generative modelling.
-Pioneered the first algorithm for efficient **Approximate Manifold Sampling** and contributed to the development of **Markov Snippets**, with a focus on Simulator-Based Inference (SBI).
+Pioneered the first algorithm for efficient **Approximate Manifold Sampling** and contributed to the development of [Integrator Snippets](https://github.com/MauroCE/IntegratorSnippets), with a focus on Simulator-Based Inference (SBI)

 In the past, I have organised:

 - [Generative Models Reading Group](https://github.com/MauroCE/GMRG)
 - [Neural Network Reading Group](https://neuralnetworksbristol.netlify.app/)